Fort Lauderdale airport: 5 dead, shooting suspect had gun in checked bag

 The great-grandmother and loyal church member died; her husband escaped serious injury, according to posts on social media.

 "Olga was one of the most joyful, loving, caring and committed people I have ever met," the Rev. Fernando Molina-Restrepo of the Catholic Church of the Transfiguration in Marietta, Georgia, told CNN.
-The Wolterings had been members of the church since 1978, the priest said.
+The Wolterings were members of the church since 1978, the priest said.

 What was it like at the airport?

-Sara Graham, who had been vacationing in Fort Lauderdale, wrote on Instagram that she and her family were about 100 feet away from the shooter.
+Sara Graham, who was vacationing in Fort Lauderdale, wrote on Instagram that she and her family were about 100 feet away from the shooter.

 Graham said her brother led her and her mother to safety after the commotion began.